-- 5.1 To review the objectives and outcomes of each of the Clinical Quality, Safety & Effectiveness, Learning from Experience, and Risk Compliance and Assurance committees, to agree action plans and priorities for the coming year. - 5.2 To receive regular reports from the Clinical Quality, Safety & Effectiveness, Learning from Experience, and Risk Compliance and Assurance committees. - 5.3 To ensure that quality is a core part of Board meetings, both as a standing item and as a core element of key discussions and decisions. - 5.4 To present the annual Quality Account to the Trust Board as the annual report on quality issues. - 5.5 To report to external bodies (e.g. Monitor, Care Quality Commission, Health and Safety Executive, NHS London) in relation to risk as appropriate. - 5.6 To be kept up to date on national and local policy changes relating to the management of risk. - 5.7 To ensure there is a policy review programme in place and monitored and to review new or revised policies against this programme. - 5.8 To review attendance records for statutory and mandatory training programmes. - 5.9 To create, implement and monitor key performance indicators for risk management. - 5.10 To complement the work of the Audit Committee and exchange information and reports on a regular basis. - 5.11 To receive and review reports on Serious Incidents and associated action and outcomes from the Learning from Experience group. - 5.12 To receive trend information on incidents, complaints and claims and other quality & safety data.

-- 5.13 The Committee shall review the findings of other significant assurance functions, both internal and external to the Trust and consider the implications to the governance of the Trust.
-These will include but will not be limited to any reviews by the Care Quality Commission, NHS Litigation Authority, Health & Safety Executive or other regulators/inspectors etc; and professional bodies with responsibility for the performance of staff or functions (e.g. accreditation bodies etc). - 5.14 The Quality Committee of the Trust is responsible for ensuring the Trust has effective risk management and governance systems and controls in place.
-The Director of Corporate Services (or another representative as authorised/delegated by the Chair of the Quality Committee) shall be the representative of the Quality Committee and the Audit Committee.
-In addition the Audit Committee receives minutes from the Quality Committee.
+- 5.1 To review the objectives and outcomes of the Clinical Safety, Development and Effectiveness Committee, and to agree action plans and priorities for the coming year. - 5.2 To receive regular assurance reports from the Clinical Safety, Development and Effectiveness Committee on outcomes, effectiveness, patient safety and the patient experience. - To receive regular assurance reports from the Executive Management Team on workforce so as to assess any impact or risk on the delivery of high quality and safe care for patients. - 5.4 To ensure that quality drives the Board agenda. - To complement the work of the Audit Committee and exchange information and reports on a regular basis. - 5.6 To receive and review reports on Serious Incidents, problematic inquests and clinical negligence claims and associated action and outcomes from the Learning from Experience group. - 5.7 To receive trend information on incidents, complaints and claims and other quality & safety data. - The Committee shall review the findings of other significant assurance functions, both internal and external to the Trust and consider the implications to the governance of the Trust.
+These will include but will not be limited to any reviews by the Care Quality Commission, NHS Litigation Authority, Health & Safety Executive or other regulators/inspectors etc; and professional bodies with responsibility for the performance of staff or functions (e.g. accreditation bodies etc).

+6. Membership

+The Committee shall be appointed by the Board and shall comprise the following:

+Four non-executive directors, including a non-executive chair

+Director of Nursing and Quality

+Medical Director

+Director of Paramedic Education

+Director of Corporate Affairs/Trust Secretary

+Director of Operations

+Director of Support Services (to be reviewed after a year)

+Consultant Midwife

+Commissioning Representative

+The Director of Performance shall be invited to attend all meetings of the Quality Governance Committee and shall receive papers, but will not be required to attend each meeting.

-- 6.1 The Committee shall be appointed by the Board and shall comprise the four nonexecutive directors and the Chief Executive. - 6.2 The chairmen of the Quality Committee's sub-committees (Clinical Quality, Safety and Effectiveness committee, Learning from Experience group, and Risk Compliance and Assurance group) will routinely attend the Quality Committee along with the Director of Corporate Services, Director of Workforce, and Director of Health Promotion and Quality, and a senior operational representative. - 6.3 All committee members shall have voting rights. - 6.4 One non-executive director shall be appointed by the Board to be the Chair of the committee and, in their absence, another non-executive director shall chair the meeting. - 6.4 At least one non-executive director shall be a full member of the Audit Committee. - 6.5 The Director of Corporate Services shall act as the executive team's link between the Quality Committee and the Audit Committee. - 6.6 Other senior managers should be invited to attend when the Committee is discussing areas of quality, safety and risk that are their responsibility. - 6.7 At least once a year the appropriate Internal Auditor representative should attend the meeting. - 6.8 Full membership shall be as follows: Four non-executive directors Chief Executive Attending: Medical Director & chair of Clinical safety, Quality & Effectiveness Director of Corporate Services & chair of Learning from Experience Director of Finance & chair of Risk Compliance & Assurance Director of Human Resources and Organisation Development
+- 6.2 All non-executive director members and the three clinical directors shall have voting rights. - One non-executive director shall be appointed by the Board to be the Chair of the committee and, in their absence, another non-executive director shall chair the meeting. - At least one non-executive director shall be a full member of the Audit Committee. - The Director of Nursing and Quality will be the executive lead for the Quality Governance Committee. - The Director of Corporate Affairs shall act as the executive team's link between the Quality Governance Committee and the Audit Committee. - Other senior managers should be invited to attend when the Committee is discussing areas of quality, safety and risk that are their responsibility. - At least twice a year the appropriate Internal Auditor representative should attend the meeting. - As and when the LAS become an NHS foundation trust, an elected public governor will be invited to attend the meetings of the Quality Governance Committee.